 The age and quality of the housing stock in Torbay means that it is poorly insulated, generally inefficient, which leads to poor living conditions and fuel poverty.
-There are areas with a high proportion of licensed Houses in Multiple Occupation (HMOs) there).
-(Overview & Scrutiny recommendation 2) There are about 1,450 HMOs (both licensed and unlicensed) in the Bay, forming 2.3% of Torbay's total housing stock compared to a national rate of 1.6% (cited in Local Plan).
+There are areas with a high proportion of licensed Houses in Multiple Occupation (HMOs).
+There are about 1,450 HMOs (both licensed and unlicensed) in the Bay, forming 2.3% of Torbay's total housing stock compared to a national rate of 1.6% (cited in Local Plan).
 In February 2015 there were 81 licensed HMOs.
-The ward with the highest number of licensed HMOs is Tormohun which is one of the areas in the Bay with the highest concentration of private rented accommodation, along with Roundham with Hyde ward in Paignton, which has the second highest number of HMOs (Housing and Health Needs assessment- Page 9).
+The ward with the highest number of licensed HMOs is Tormohun which is one of the areas in the Bay with the highest concentration of private rented accommodation, along with Roundham with Hyde ward in Paignton, which has the second highest number of HMOs (Housing and Health Needs assessment).
 All properties in the private rented sector must comply with legislative requirements under the Housing Act 2004.
 This provides a mechanism against which all properties are risk assessed to ensure that they are safe.
 The Housing Health and Safety Rating Scheme (HHSRS) covers 29 hazards looking at the condition of the property.
 The same standards apply to HMOs.
 Additional criteria are also in place for larger HMOs that require a licence to operate.
 These are inspected regularly and landlords who operate such properties without a licence are liable to a fine of up to £20,000.
 Due to the changing nature and hence tenure of the housing stock in Torbay, the local authority's Housing Standards team undertake a regular review of properties to ensure that those that require a licence do so.
 There are a number of ways where the council could consider introducing a greater degree of control over the quality of the private sector.
 This could include exploration of introducing a Private Sector Leasing Scheme, or by introducing Selective Licensing into geographical areas which meet the definition for such a scheme.
-(Overview & Scrutiny recommendation 5) In addition, the new Local Plan has introduced (as part of the drive for more sustainable communities) the concept of Community Investment Areas.
+In addition, the new Local Plan has introduced (as part of the drive for more sustainable communities) the concept of Community Investment Areas.
 These relate to Torbay's most disadvantaged communities and the Local Plan provides the hook to secure additional investment in those communities, for property improvements, for community facilities, for learning and skills development, for open space and allotments for example.
 The Council, TDA and communities need to work together to define the target projects for new investment in community investment areas.

-We know that poor housing, unsuitable housing and precarious housing circumstances affect our physical and mental health.
-Generally speaking the health of older people, children, disabled people and people with long- term illnesses is at greater risk from poor housing conditions.
 The home is the driver of health inequalities, and those living in poverty are more likely to live in poorer housing, precarious housing or lack accommodation altogether.
-(Overview & Scrutiny recommendation 2) The Housing and Health Needs Assessment evidences that Torbay has a higher proportion of people stating that their day to day activities were limited by a disability/health issue- 24%.
+The Housing and Health Needs Assessment evidences that Torbay has a higher proportion of people stating that their day to day activities were limited by a disability/health issue- 24%.
 Brixham had the highest proportion at 26%.
-There is a higher percentage of people aged 16-64 claiming benefits who are disabled (pages 30-31).
+There is a higher percentage of people aged 16-64 claiming benefits who are disabled.